 Here are some of the main goodies that PRs can benefit from:

 #1 You can change jobs without having to reapply for a work pass (such as an Employment Pass, Work Permit or Letter of Consent).
 Currently with a work pass, you need to go through cancellation and re-application every time you change jobs.
-This process can take time – there’s no guarantee of a quick response or approval.
+However, this process can take time – there’s no guarantee of a quick response or approval.

 #2 You’re free to re-enter Singapore to live and work without needing to apply for additional visas.